 At each iteration $t$, we construct the prompt $p_t$ by sampling the previous iteration as input to the LLM $\pi_{\theta}$, resulting in the output $\mathcal{T}_1,\dots, \mathcal{T}_b = \pi_{\theta}(p_t)$ representing a set of $b$ sampled programs.
 To promote diversity and maintain a balance between exploration (creativity) and exploitation (prior knowledge), we employ stochastic temperature-based sampling.
-Each of the sampled feature hypotheses (\(\mathcal{T}_i\)) is executed before evaluation to discard error-prone programs.
-This ensures that only valid and executable feature transformation programs are considered further in the optimization pipeline.
-In addition, to ensure computational efficiency, a maximum execution time threshold is enforced, discarding any programs that exceed it.
+Each of the sampled feature transforms (\(\mathcal{T}_i\)) is executed before evaluation to discard error-prone programs.
+This ensures that only valid, executable feature transformation programs are considered in the optimization pipeline.
+In addition, to ensure computational efficiency, a maximum execution time threshold is enforced, and any program that exceeds it is discarded.